Longwings

 (NCBI-index: 1.401980)

 I have chosen the Dutch name of this butterfly, the Cruiser (Vindula dejone), for the time being since another one is not available.
-This beautifully colored butterfly is one of the most famous species in the Eastern region, but only the male has the dazzling orange wings.
+This beautifully coloured butterfly is one of the most famous species in the Eastern region, but only the male has dazzling orange wings.
 Like all members of the genus Vindula, this species is sexually dimorphic.
-The male is rich orange above and has a broad post-discal band of slightly paler color on both wings.
+The male is rich orange above and has a broad post-discal band of slightly paler colour on both wings.
 The band is broad at the forewing and narrows almost to a point near the inner marginal corner of the hindwing.
-There are distinct black marginal and submarginal lines that give the wing a zig-zag appearance.
-There is a small orange apical spot on the forewing and six black-centered eyespots on the hindwing, usually small in size.
-There is a short pointed tail at vein 4 of the hindwing.
-The underside is lighter orange in color.
-The female is usually larger in size but has a pale greenish-gray color.
+Distinct black marginal and submarginal lines give the wing a zig-zag appearance.
+There is a small orange apical spot on the forewing and six black-centred eyespots on the hindwing, usually small in size.
+There is a short, pointed tail at vein 4 of the hindwing.
+The underside is lighter orange.
+The female is usually larger but has a pale greenish-grey colour.
 The post-discal band is white.
-The hindwings have three pairs of orange-yellow, black-centered eyespots that are large and distinct.
+The hindwings have three pairs of large and distinct orange-yellow, black-centred eyespots.
 There is a small white apical spot on the forewing.
 The tail at vein 4 of the hindwing is longer than that of the male.
 The wingspan is 70-80mm.
 Host plant: .
 Dutch name: Gewone jager.
 Frisian name: